 Do dental crowns hurt?

 Crowns typically require anesthesia and sedation so during the procedure a patient should not feel discomfort or pain.
-Post procedure many patients report feeling uncomfortable, but this is temporary.
-The discomfort should not last more than 2 weeks, and oftentimes goes away much sooner than that.
+Post-procedure many patients report feeling uncomfortable, but this is temporary.
+The discomfort should not last more than 2 weeks and oftentimes goes away much sooner than that.

 How should I take care of dental crowns?

-Custom Dental Crowns in Sterling, VA
+Schedule a Consultation for a Dental Crown in Sterling, VA

 We offer a complete range of restorative dentistry solutions to improve the health and function of your smile.
 Dr. Kavianpour is a dentist near you who works closely with each of our patients to design a personalized dental treatment plan to care for their specific needs.
 If you are dealing with tooth damage and need a custom dental crown, visit our Ashburn area dental practice.
 Call us at 703.444.3412 or request an appointment online today.